PhurinutR/twitter-sentiment-analysis/model5/README.md

 print(data)
 ```

+### Notes:
-You may access the models using `data['model']` and `data['embedding']`.
+	- You may access the models using `data['model']` and `data['embedding']`.
 They are in a model object type already, which mean you can directly use the models with their respective libraries.
-To utilize the loaded TF-IDF embedding model and scikit-learn Naive Bayes model, you may use the following:
+	- To utilize the loaded TF-IDF embedding model and scikit-learn Naive Bayes model, you may use the following:

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer